 Our nation’s immigration system is unjust and outdated.
 Now, immigrants and asylum seekers are villainized and scapegoated by an Administration intent on advancing white supremacy.
 Congress must enact policies to reunite families, provide real opportunities for undocumented immigrants to apply for citizenship, welcome asylum seekers, and grow compassion in our communities.

 NETWORK Advocates for Federal Policies That:

-Repairing our broken immigration system requires that we acknowledge the positive contributions of undocumented immigrants currently residing in the U.S. by providing a pathway to apply for citizenship.
-The United States must also provide reasonable opportunities for new immigrants to enter our country through family-based visas, humane and protected guestworker programs, and other visa-based systems based on data-driven need rather than arbitrary allotments and allocations.
+Despite many attempted proposals, bills, and votes for immigration reform in the past decade, none have become law.
+Repairing our nation’s broken immigration system requires acknowledging the positive contributions of undocumented immigrants currently residing in the U.S. and providing a real pathway for them to apply for citizenship.
+The United States must also provide opportunities for new immigrants to enter our country through family-based visas, humane guestworker programs, and other visa-based systems based on contemporary circumstances rather than arbitrary allotments.

-Myriad factors lead migrants to flee their homes in search of a better life for themselves or their families.
-These root causes range from gang- and organized crime-related violence, corrupt and abusive police forces, and a lack of educational or economic opportunity.
-Many of these push factors are direct results of U.S. foreign policy.
-Free trade agreements have diminished economic opportunity and weakened labor and environmental protections in developing nations.
+Many factors lead migrants to leave their homes in search of a better life for themselves or their families.
+These root causes range from gang- and organized crime-related violence, corrupt and abusive police forces, to a lack of educational or economic opportunity.
+Many of these push factors are direct results of past and contemporary U.S. foreign policy.
+Free trade agreements have diminished economic opportunity and allowed U.S. companies to exploit weak labor and environmental protections in developing nations.
 U.S. military policy has equipped foreign dictators, militaries, and militias with the tools and training to commit widespread human rights violations against their own citizens.
-These factors cause people to leave their homes.
+The United States must make a deliberate effort to evaluate the factors leading to migration and lessen them so that migrants are not forced to leave their homes.